scaleoutsean/awesome-solidfire/README.md

 #### Trident CSI with `solidfire-san` back-end

 - Whatever non-standard stuff you want to do, having a mapping of Kubernetes-to-Trident-to-SolidFire could be nice to have!
-There's a script in the scripts folder, and a post about that [here](https://scaleoutsean.github.io/2024/06/01/pvc-volume-relationships-in-solidfire-trident-part-1.html)
+There's a script in the scripts folder, and a post about that [here](https://scaleoutsean.github.io/2024/06/01/pvc-volume-relationships-in-solidfire-trident-part-1.html).
+For SolidFire CSI, use the state export script from the [KubeFire](https://github.com/scaleoutsean/kubefire) repository)
 - Can be backed up by creating thin clones and presenting them to a VM or container running a backup software agent (example with [Duplicacy](https://youtu.be/bvI7pgXKh6w))
 - Enterprise backup software can also backup Trident volumes.
 Examples in alphabetical order:
   - Cloud Casa: use it with Velero engine with or without CSI plugin.
 CloudCasa was formerly exclusively hosted, but since Nov 2023 supports self-hosted deployments.